 - No Audio-Only Support.

 In short, your content is valuable–and so you need to protect it.
-That’s the basis of a video business.
+That’s the basis of video business.
 For many reasons, YouTube makes video success difficult.
 Overall, it’s just not built for professional content.

 Why Businesses Choose Professional Hosts